Su Chii-cherng

-Su Chii-cherng (蘇啟誠 (Sū Qǐchéng); August 1, 1957 – September 14, 2018) was a Taiwanese diplomat.
-He took over as the director of the Taipei Economic and Cultural Office in Osaka on July 8, 2018.
-On September 14 of the same year, he committed suicide by hanging in Japan at the age of 61, allegedly in response to criticism of the office's response to Typhoon Jebi amplified by pro-China disinformation.
+Su Chii-cherng (蘇啟誠 (Sū Qǐchéng); August 1, 1957 – September 14, 2018) was a Taiwanese diplomat who notably worked for the Taipei Economic and Cultural Office (TECO), Taiwan's de facto embassy in countries which have recognised the Chinese government.
+He took over as the director of TECO's branch in Osaka on July 8, 2018.
+On September 14 of the same year, he committed suicide by hanging in his home in Toyonaka at the age of 61, allegedly in response to criticism of the office's response to Typhoon Jebi amplified by pro-China disinformation.

-Life
+Life and career

 Su Chii-cherng was born in Zhuqi Township, Chiayi County.

-Su held a bachelor's degree from the Department of Japanese Language and Literature from Soochow University and a master's degree from the Institute of Japanese Language and Literature at the Chinese Culture University.
-In 1985, he went to Japan to study at the Graduate School of Japanese Language and Literature, Osaka University, and received a second master's degree in April 1988.
+In June 1979, he graduated from Soochow University with a bachelor's degree from the Department of Japanese Language and Literature.
+In June 1981, he received a master's degree from the Graduate Institute of Japanese Language and Literature at the Chinese Culture University.
+In 1985, he went to Japan to study at the Graduate School of Japanese Language and Literature at Osaka University, and was awarded a second master's degree there in April 1988.

-He worked in the Ministry of Foreign Affairs beginning in 1991.
-In 2007, he served as the representative secretary of the Taipei Economic and Cultural Representative Office in Japan.
-He once served as deputy secretary-general of the Taipei Economic and Cultural Representative Office in Japan and deputy director-general of the Department of Asia, East and Pacific Affairs of the Ministry of Foreign Affairs.
-In December 2013, he went to Naha City, Okinawa Prefecture, Japan, to serve as Director of the Naha Branch of the Taipei Economic and Cultural Representative Office in Japan.
+Su began working for the Ministry of Foreign Affairs beginning in 1991.
+In 1995, he became the Third Secretary of TECO in Japan.
+In 2007, He also previously served as the deputy secretary-general at TECO, and in 2011 worked as deputy director-general of the Department of Asia, East and Pacific Affairs within the ministry.
+In December 2013, he moved to Naha City in the Okinawa Prefecture of Japan to serve as director of the Naha Branch of TECO.

-In March 2018, Su Qicheng visited Ishigaki Island and briefly described the history of Taiwanese immigration to Ishigaki Island.
-While serving in Naha, he contributed 40 articles to Japanese media in four and a half years, speaking out for Taiwan and promoting exchanges between Taiwan and Japan.
-Transferred to Osaka service on July 8, 2018.
+In March 2018, Su Qicheng visited Ishigaki Island and briefly described the history of Taiwanese immigration to the island.
+While serving in Naha, he regularly contributed articles to Japanese media in four and a half years, publishing 40 articles speaking out for Taiwan and promoting exchanges between Taiwan and Japan.
+Su transferred to the Osaka branch to serve as its director on July 8, 2018.